Mohamed-Abdelfattah/epfl-final-project/README.md

 ### Install dependencies

 - The dependencies for the "client" folder can be installed by running `npm install` after navigating into the folder.
-- The dependencies for the "flask_server" folder can be installed by running `pip install flask`, `pip install flask-cors`
+- The dependencies for the "flask_server" folder can be installed by running `pip install flask flask-cors python-dotenv`

+### Add environment variables

+- within client directory add .env file copy the content from .env.example and paste it into the .env file
+- within flask-server add .env file copy the content from .env.example and paste it into the .env file or create your own secret key

 ### Run the project

+- Within client directory run `npm run build`, this step is optional as the build folder with the latest version is included
-- Within flask_sever directory run `flask --app main.py run`
+- Within flask-sever directory run `flask --app main.py run`

 ## Project Checklist